exercism/problem-specifications/exercises/tournament/description.md

 Devastating Donkeys;Courageous Californians;draw
 ```

-Means that the Devastating Donkeys and Courageous Californians tied.
+means that the Devastating Donkeys and Courageous Californians tied.